varachit/graphql-express/README.md

-# Apollo Sever Express and GraphQL
+# Apollo Sever Express with GraphQL
 This project contains the implementation of the Apollo Express Server with GraphQL and the following specific topics:
 - GraphQL Query, Mutation and Subscription
 - GraphQL Data Validation at Schema Level using GraphQL Directive